middlewares/csp/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![SensioLabs Insight][ico-sensiolabs]][link-sensiolabs]

 Middleware to add the [Content-Security-Policy](https://content-security-policy.com/) header to the response using [paragonie/csp-builder](https://github.com/paragonie/csp-builder) library.
+It can also handle the CSP error reports using a [Psr log implementation](https://packagist.org/providers/psr/log-implementation).

 ## Requirements